Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

 - ![#FAD362](https://placehold.it/15/FAD362/000000?text=+) `#FAD362` color description: Soft orange.
 - ![#66AFF8](https://placehold.it/15/66AFF8/000000?text=+) `#66AFF8` color description: Soft blue.

-A color encyclopaedia provided by [ColorHexa](https://www.colorhexa.com/ "ColorHexa Official Site") was used to generate matching color palettes.
+A color encyclopedia provided by [ColorHexa](https://www.colorhexa.com/ "ColorHexa Official Site") was used to generate matching color palettes.

-A a placeholder image service provided by [Placeholder.com](https://placeholder.com/#How_To_Use_Our_Placeholders "Placeholder.com Official Site") was used to provide a list of colours for reference in the README file.
+A placeholder image service provided by [Placeholder.com](https://placeholder.com/#How_To_Use_Our_Placeholders "Placeholder.com Official Site") was used to provide a list of colours for reference in the README file.

 Opacity/Transparency – property to add transparency to the background of an element